 Our Vision for Developing Social Pedagogy in the UK

-Since the first social pedagogy pilot by the National Centre for Excellence in Residential Child Care in 2007, a range of organisations have begun to explore the potential of social pedagogy and many different small and big projects have emerged throughout the UK.
+Since the first social pedagogy pilot by the National Centre for Excellence in Residential Child Care in 2007, there has been an ever growing number of organisations exploring the potential of social pedagogy, and many different small and big projects have emerged across the UK.
 Whilst most of these projects have focused on residential child care settings, some also included foster carers, social workers, teachers, youth workers and early years’ professionals.
 Artists working with looked-after children have also shown a keen interest in the contribution social pedagogy could make to the creative arts.

 In order to provide a forum for professionals who are passionate about social pedagogy and want to explore it further, we decided to set up the Social Pedagogy Development Network (SPDN) in late 2009.
-Co-ordinated and facilitated by us at ThemPra, it is organised in partnership with the Thomas Coram Research Unit (TCRU), the National Centre for English Residential Child Care (NCERCC) and Jacaranda Recruitment.
-It is always hosted by a different organisation keen to share their experiences around social pedagogy.
-Over the course of 5 events the SPDN has become a grassroots movement for people and organisations that are interested in social pedagogy and want to nurture it at a local and national level.
-The network is underpinned by social pedagogic principles of engaging in open dialogue, valuing people and their experiences, and connecting with others in a democratic way.
+Co-ordinated and facilitated by us at ThemPra, it is organised in partnership with Jacaranda Development, Treehouse Associates, the Centre for Understanding Social Pedagogy (CUSP) at the UCL Institute of Education, and the Social Pedagogy Professional Association.
+Its events are hosted by different organisations keen to share their experiences around social pedagogy.
+Over the course of ten years the SPDN has become a grassroots movement for people and organisations that are interested in social pedagogy and want to nurture it at a local and national level.
+This community of practice is underpinned by social pedagogic principles of engaging in open dialogue, valuing people and their experiences, and connecting with others in a democratic way.
 Social pedagogy is thus brought to life in people’s unique ways, and through the exchange and relationships with others we can ensure that it grows on ideas and traditions from within the UK, whilst also being inspired by ideas and traditions from other countries.
 For this reason the SPDN offers an ‘oasis’ that encourages a rich and colourful diversity of social pedagogy ‘flowers’ to blossom together.
 This means we provide the conditions for participants to engage with each other around the themes or issues that people feel most passionate about, thus enabling shared ownership for the SPDN.

 Most importantly, the network is based on the idea of parallel action (Burns, 2007) which suggests that change occurs where people can pursue what matters to them.
 By forming self-organised ‘clusters’ they can initiate multiple, creative and parallel action streams which reinforce each other, thus leading to change.
 Parallel action streams could be regional networks of organisations interested or engaged in social pedagogy, higher education institutions wanting to explore how to incorporate social pedagogy into qualifications, people with an interest in restorative justice or therapeutic child care getting together to think how these relate to social pedagogy, different providers forming alliances to promote social pedagogy at a political level, or interested organisations exploring opportunities for (inter-)national exchanges – the SPDN provides the forum for such groups to emerge.
 Following Margaret Mead’s words, the SPDN is about bringing together small groups of thoughtful, committed citizens in order to make a difference.

 To keep the development of social pedagogy diverse and colourful, we want to enable as many organisations as possible to be part of this dialogue.
 Therefore places are free of charge, with different organisations agreeing to host one of the biannual meetings.
-So far, the SPDN has met six times with a total of over 550 participants from more than 150 different organisations.
+So far, the SPDN has brought together over 1,250 participants from more than 200 different organisations.
 Interestingly, there has been a fantastic mix of participants’ backgrounds, ranging from frontline practitioners, senior managers and policy-makers to students and academics – some with an emerging curiosity about social pedagogy, others with a well-rounded understanding.
 All of them have been keen to bring their passion and expertise to the table and thus engage in the dialogue from a social work, youth work, residential child care, foster care, outdoor education, teaching, early years, children’s advocacy, family support, community work, health care and psycho-therapeutic perspective.
 Through the enthusiastic interest within Camphill Communities we’ve also had participants working with adults with disabilities bring their tradition and philosophy to social pedagogy, thereby demonstrating the relevance of social pedagogy for adult services.
-In a social pedagogic spirit further perspectives are very much welcomed at the SPDN.
+In a social pedagogical spirit we welcome further perspectives at the SPDN.

-What distinguishes the SPDN meetings from a conference though is the strong emphasis on dialogue and providing an open forum for participants to relate their own thoughts and perspectives to these themes.
+Each SPDN event aims to provide a flavour of social pedagogy to those who are relatively new to the subject whilst also offering opportunities to further develop the wider discourse around social pedagogy.
+We have previously done this by exploring particular themes over different events, usually initiated by a short presentation from a leading academic and then further discussed by all participants.
+However, not least since there are now frequent conferences on social pedagogy, we have recently revisited the foundational vision of the SPDN as a grassroots movement concerned with developing social pedagogy from the ground up.
+What distinguishes the SPDN events from a conference is the strong emphasis on dialogue and providing an open forum for participants to relate their own thoughts and perspectives.
 By jointly engaging in a meaning-making process we can arrive at a better understanding of what the key principles are in social pedagogy, how social pedagogy can be conceptualised in different practice settings and what it can contribute to improving these.
 This process is further made meaningful through several organisations sharing examples from developing social pedagogy within their organisational culture in different ways and their experiences, challenges and learning.